BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 **Example 09 - WebSockets**

 A basic WebSocket support is built-in into webServer.
 Text and binary data can be exchanged between browser and ESP32 server in both ways.
 Although I have tested the example below on different platforms such as Windows / Intel, iPhone, Android / Samsung they all use the same byte ordering as ESP32 – little endian so they understand each other without doing byte reordering.
-TCP suggests using network byte ordering for sending binary data over network which is big endian.
+TCP suggests using network byte order, for sending binary data over network, which is big endian.
 Since Javascript does not follow this rule neither can ESP32.
 To be able to communicate with big endian machines there are two possibilities.
 The first one is to stay with data exchange in text format, the second is to do byte reordering for both, incoming and outgoing packets of binary data (using hton, ntoh C functions) on ESP32 server side.

 Example 09 demonstrates how ESP32 server could handle WebSockets: